-Transportation from Puerto Plata International
+Transportation from Puerto Plata International Airport (POP) to Cabarete

 Note that the rates and means of transport are updates from time to time.
 This means that the rates shown here may be different from what they actually are.
 Last update: Dec 8, 2008.